-- 1 Click the Start button and click Control Panel. - 2 Click Appearance and Themes and click Display. - 3 Click the Settings tab and click Advanced.

-- Click the Displays tab.

-- Click the upper-left corner of the TV button to enable the television.
+- 1 Click the Start button and then click the Control Panel icon. - 2 Double-click the Display icon, click the Settings tab, and then click Advanced. - 3 Click the Displays tab. - 4 Click the upper-left corner of the TV button to enable the television.

-- To play a DVD on the television, click the small "primary" button (resembles a bulls-eye), at the lower-left corner of the window, under the TV picture.
+- To play a DVD on the television, click the small "primary" button (resembles a bull's-eye) at the bottom-left under the TV picture.

-- Click Apply.
+- 6 Click Apply.

-- Click Yes to keep the new settings.
+- 7 Click Yes to keep the new settings.

-- Click OK.
+- Click OK

-- HINT: Various programs access the hardware in different ways.
-You may or may not need to click the primary button for operations other than playing DVDs.